Shang Juncheng: Personal life

 Shang currently trains and lives at the IMG Academy in Bradenton, Florida.
+He is coached by Martin Alund.

-Shang is the son of former footballer Shang Yi and former table tennis player Wu Na.
+Shang is the son of former national footballer Shang Yi and former table tennis world champion Wu Na.

-Junior career
+Career

-2019: First ITF title
+2019: First ITF Junior title

 In 2019, Shang was the first player born in 2005 to win a tournament on the ITF Junior Circuit.

-2021: Major finalist
+2021: Major Junior finalist

 Shang played in the French Open and reached the quarterfinals, in which he lost to Sean Cuenin in two sets.

-He also played in the Wimbledon Junior Division and reached the semifinals.
+He also played in the Wimbledon Junior Event and reached the semifinals.
 He lost to Victor Lilov in two sets.

-In the US Open Junior Division, he reached the final and lost to Daniel Rincón in two sets (2–6, 6–76).
+In the US Open Junior Event, he reached the final and lost to Daniel Rincón in two sets (2–6, 6–76).

-Professional career

 2022: ATP and historic Masters and top 200 debuts

 Shang made his debut on the professional tour, after receiving a wildcard to play in the main draw of the ATP Tour 500 event at the 2022 Rio Open, after Juan Martín del Potro announced his retirement from professional tennis.
 Shang was defeated by Pedro Martínez in the first round.

 He received a wildcard into the qualifying draw of Indian Wells, where he beat Francisco Cerúndolo in the first round and his opponent Mats Moraing retired in the second.
 Having qualified into the main draw, he became the first Chinese man to play at Indian Wells and the first player from his country to qualify for an ATP Masters 1000.
 He was defeated by Jaume Munar in straight sets.
+He also received a wildcard for the main draw at the 2022 Miami Open.

-He won his first title at the 2022 Lexington Challenger becoming the youngest Chinese player to win a trophy in the Challenger Tour history and the youngest since Carlos Alcaraz at Alicante in 2020.
+He won his first title in Lexington, United States becoming the youngest Chinese player to win a trophy in the Challenger Tour history and the youngest since Carlos Alcaraz in 2020 Alicante.

 He reached the top 200 at world No. 195 on 19 September 2022.

-2023: Historic Grand Slam debut and first win
+2023: Historic Grand Slam debut and first win, top 150

-Shang made his Grand Slam debut by qualifying at the Australian Open, after defeating Fábián Marozsán, 16th seed Fernando Verdasco and Zsombor Piros, becoming the youngest male player at the tournament and the youngest Grand Slam men’s qualifier since 17-year-old Carlos Alcaraz at the 2021 Australian Open.
+Shang made his Grand Slam debut by qualifying at the Australian Open, after defeating Fábián Marozsán, 16th seed Fernando Verdasco and Zsombor Piros, becoming the youngest male player at the tournament and the youngest Grand Slam men's qualifier since 17-year-old Carlos Alcaraz at the 2021 Australian Open.
 He became the 10th Chinese mainland player to reach the main draw at this Major in 2023.
 It was the first time a male Chinese trio was set to compete in a major singles draw in the Open era (since 1968) and the first in all of Australian Open history (since 1905).
 Shang defeated Oscar Otte in the first round, becoming the first Chinese male player to win a match at the Australian Open in the Open Era.
 He then lost in straight sets to Frances Tiafoe in the second round.